 Based on a captivating artwork by Thorsten Waenerberg, a Finnish painter, today's puzzle portrays the scenic beauty of Lake Päijänne, the second-largest lake in Finland.
 The painting captures a tranquil natural scene, emphasizing the serene lake surrounded by gentle hills and dense forests.
 In the foreground, meticulously detailed depictions of rocks and trees showcase the artist's keen attention to textures, shapes, and the interplay of light and shadows.
 The reflective waters of the lake mirror the surrounding scenery, and in the distance, small boats peacefully navigate the calm waters.

 Based on an oil on mahogany panel picture by Martin Johnson Heade, today's puzzle depicts a beautiful cattleya orchid and three hummingbirds.
 The artist planned to produce a book in the 1860s depicting Brazilian hummingbirds in tropical settings, and, to that end, created a series of 40 small pictures called "The Gems of Brazil".
 He later abandoned the project but retained his interest in hummingbirds, orchids and jungle landscapes.
 Cattleya is a genus of orchids that grow from Costa Rica south to Argentina.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Still Life with Apples and Pitcher" .